 Contracts commencing in 2023:

-All relevant contracts: Bidders will be required to provide evidence that their organisation has taken steps to build their awareness of the climate change emergency and how they will respond, including knowledge of their emissions sources and actions to address these.
+All relevant contracts: Bidders will be required to provide assurance that their organisation has taken steps to build their awareness of the climate change emergency and how they will respond, including knowledge of their emissions sources and actions to address these.

 All priority contracts: Bidders will be required to demonstrate knowledge of the climate emergency and the impact of their organisation, including knowledge of their emissions sources, actions to address these, and calculations of their organisation’s own scope 1 and 2 emissions.